tmcauliffe123/KittensGame/README.md

 # ScriptKitties
 A script to automate playing the addicting <a href="http://bloodrizer.ru/games/kittens/#">Kittens Game</a>

+## Note: This is a fork from the script MaPaul1977 originally made with some modifications by araemo, and others by myself.

 ## How do I use the script?

-If you want to use this, feel free to bookmark:
+If you want to use this, feel free to bookmark (may not work):

     javascript:(function(){var d=document,s=d.createElement('script');s.src='https://raw.githubusercontent.com/tsolron/KittensGame/master/ScriptKitties.js';d.body.appendChild(s);})();